 - Submitting CEQA Documents to the State Clearinghouse

 This technical advisory offers information about the procedural requirements of CEQA.
 Included is a brief summary of the circumstances under which CEQA documents must be submitted to the SCH as well as information on identifying and working with Responsible and Trustee Agencies.

 NEPA and CEQA: Integrating Federal and State Environmental Reviews Handbook

 The White House Council on Environmental Quality and the California Governor’s Office of Planning and Research (OPR) have jointly prepared the handbook “NEPA and CEQA: Integrating Federal and State Environmental Reviews.”
 The handbook provides practitioners with an overview of NEPA and CEQA as well as suggestions for developing a single environmental review process that can meet the requirements of both statutes.
 The handbook also provides a framework for a Memorandum of Understanding (MOU) between two or more agencies entering into a joint NEPA/ CEQA review process, and addresses the California Energy Commission (CEC) licensing process, which takes the place of the CEQA process for certain power plants.
-The Handbook and cover letter accompanying the handbook can be found here Cover Letter and Handbook .
+The Handbook and cover letter accompanying the handbook can be found in the NEPA/CEQA Handbook.

-- Fire Hazard Planning - General Plan Technical Advice Series (Public Review Draft) - April 2014
+- Fire Hazard Planning – General Plan Technical Advice Series (May 2015)

 - Summary Fillable Form (September 2011)

 - SB 375 CEQA Provisions, Introduction, and Charts (February 2011)

 - Submitting CEQA Documents to the State Clearinghouse (November 2005)